barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2021-10-traveller.markdown

     cache of Sindalian tech while on the run from another three ships.
     With the new equipment, they crushed their pursuers and spent the rest of their days pillaging trade routes.
-Nobody knows where that cache was or what else could be in there.
+Nobody knows where that cache was or what else could be in there. *(Captain Envai's Cavern --- Drinaxian Companion)*

 17. **[ancients, imperium]** Scientists say that the black hole at 627-301 is clearly artificial, and nobody since the Ancients has